DeeplearningBILAB/DeeplearningBILAB/README.md

-- 👋 Hi, Thsi is the official Github handle of BILAB@NTU
-- 👀 Please take a look at the associated repositories for the code, for more informations please visit: https://sites.google.com/site/bilab2012
-- 📫 You can reach us at: Bilabdeeplearning@gmail.com
 ## 👋 This is the official Github handle of BILAB@NTU <h2>
-  ### Please take a look at the associated repositories for the code, for more informations please visit:  <h3> https://sites.google.com/site/bilab2012
+  ### 👀 Please take a look at the associated repositories for the code, for more informations please visit:  <h3> https://sites.google.com/site/bilab2012
+  ### 📫 You can reach us at: <h3>  Bilabdeeplearning@gmail.com

 <!---
 DeeplearningBILAB/DeeplearningBILAB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.